thecdil/argonaut-project/content/2-highlight.md

     - `xl` is 4 columns (typically a headline that crosses the full page width)
 - `title` is a descriptive word to make your filename unique.
 Do not use spaces or weird characters. e.g. `frogs`, `play`, `cigs`.

+The file extension will be either `.png` or `.jpg` as created by your screenshot program (most default to PNG).
+Don't change the extension.

 For example:

 - `arg-1913-10-16_md_football.png` might be a medium photograph of the football team from the front page of [arg-1913-10-16](https://digital.lib.uidaho.edu/utils/getfile/collection/argonaut/id/1071/filename/arg-1913-10-16.pdf).